eletrixtime/EletrixCord/README.md

 # EletrixCord

-> A fork of Vencord for fun
+> A fork of Vencord for funnny